learn-co-curriculum/phase-1-embedded-videos-lab/README.md

 With the `video` tag, we can spice up our plain old text websites, whether it is a demo reel for a company product or a personal vlog.

-We can also customize the size of the video on our page and even make sure our video is viewable by every site visitor.
+We can customize the size of the video on our page and make sure our video is viewable by every site visitor.
 This way, we're not just catering to those with the most up-to-date browsers.